 - Take part in professional learning.

-The designation lets students, parents, and your staff know that your school is committed to offering courses based on consistent high standards and high-quality instruction to all your students.
+The designation lets students, parents, your staff, and college admission officers know that your school is committed to offering courses based on consistent high standards and high-quality instruction to all your students.